-Here’s an example of NBCNews.com’s second-day lead on a story about a Kansas City, Mo., restaurant fire.
-The fire was first reported yesterday, so the lead for today’s report shares the most important updates since then, namely that the body of one of the missing workers was found in the wreckage:
+Here’s an example of a second-day lead that NBCNews.com used for on a story about a Kansas City, Mo., restaurant fire.
+The fire was first reported the day before this ran, so the lead on this piece shares the most important updates since, namely that the body of one of the missing workers was found in the wreckage:

 3. The Hook Lead